Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 The constellation editor provides tools for interactive design:

 - **Pen Tool:** Right click on stars to draw constellation lines between points.
+You can also use the search function to locate specific    stars by name.
+Once found, those stars can be selected directly to create lines between them.
 - **Erase Tool:** Remove lines or incorrect segments from the constellation.
 - **Undo:** Revert the most recent drawing action.